 - Wait until they have been uploaded.

-The Send Anywhere app is available on both the Google Play store and the Apple App Store, free to download/install.
+The Send Anywhere app is available on both the Google Play store and the Apple App Store, free to download and install.
 It is an app that lets you wirelessly transfer files from one device to another, without having to use a computer.
 This is useful for the transfer of small files, such as a few images, however, it isn't recommended for many images because it can take a lot of time.

 You will need a reliable internet connection when using this service, because your files are stored to a cloud server when uploading, and then downloaded from it when importing.
 Due to this, the time taken for all of this to complete will depend on how strong your network connection is.